sjm-practice/master-gatsby-front-end/README.md

 ## Left Off at:

-Section 23 - dynamically creating pages
+Section 24 - templating and styling single pizza page